 - professional and communication style

-After each potential attorney has been evaluated based on the criteria, a clear winner should emerge.
+After you evaluate each potential attorney, a clear winner will emerge.

-Intuition can be highly important, as well.
+Intuition is highly important, as well.
 The logical factors will point you in the right direction, but ultimately a gut feeling may be the deciding vote.
+If you still need help choosing an attorney for your personal injury case, contact us today.